Example: Sibling report

 Emma

-The one who needs a base to retreat to
+The one who needs her own space

 Lucas

-The one who reaches toward connection
+The one who reaches for connection

 Here are places where their personalities can rub against each other.
 These are examples of how it might look – it may look different in their everyday life.